 A continuous assessment approach is recommended for this Unit.
-Performance evidence could be recorded by the teacher/lecturer using an observational checklist to record oral responses based on audio recordings of extracts of music.
-Learners could also complete written tests using a variety of question formats.
-E-assessment methods and approaches could also be suitable for this Unit.
+Performance evidence could be recorded by the teacher/lecturer using an observation checklist to record oral responses based on audio recordings of extracts of music.
+Learners could also provide evidence using a variety of question formats which demonstrate competence.
+E-assessment methods and approaches would also be suitable for this Unit.
 Teachers/lecturers could introduce timed questions for assessment to help learners develop their active listening skills.